Eschatologue/CM_wiki/docs/gameplay/phb/exploration.md

 ### Breaking Objects

 Objects can be harmed by attacks and by some spells, using the rules below.
-If an object is exceedingly fragile, the DM may allow a creatyre to break it automaticallt wiht the attack or Utilise action.
+If an object is exceedingly fragile, the DM may allow a creature to break it automaticallt wiht the attack or Utilise action.

 #### Armour Class